nodejs/node/COLLABORATOR_GUIDE.md

 being prepared and may be pulled into the LTS branch in a different order than they were landed in staging.

-Only the members of the @nodejs/backporters team should land commits into the LTS staging branch.
+Only the members of the @nodejs/backporters team should land commits onto LTS staging branches.

 #### How can I help?